STAFF & BOARD

 Geny supports Solana Center’s internal operations, including contract management.

 A native of Chula Vista (and Tijuana), Geny has always been passionate about making an impact in her communities.
-After earning her undergraduate degree from Stanford University, she returned to San Diego and obtained a Master’s in International Relations and Nonprofit Management from UC San Diego.
-She has experience working for a wide variety of organizations, including city government, sustainability start-ups, international development consulting, and nonprofits.
-After volunteering in a composting session with Solana Center, Geny wanted to get more involved and broaden her experience in contract management.
-She loves working to improve business operations and processes at such a mission-driven nonprofit.
+She earned her undergraduate degree from Stanford University and a Master’s in International Relations and Nonprofit Management from UC San Diego.
+She enjoys working to improve business operations, processes, and forecasting, especially through data management and analytical tools such as Salesforce.

 -